A bowl of avocado ice cream with avocados in the background.

 Ingredient Notes

-• avocados – You want to use ripe avocados in this recipe.
+• Avocados – You want to use ripe avocados in this recipe.
 Avocados are a great substitution for eggs in this recipe, resulting in a really creamy texture.
 For best results with this recipe, weigh your avocados using the metric weight I have provided in the instructions.

-• salt – I tend to use kosher salt, but sea salt or table salt would work in this recipe.
+• Salt – I tend to use kosher salt, but sea salt or table salt would work in this recipe.
 Salt helps bring out the sweetness in the ice cream.

 Recipe FAQs